 Numerous sources of geologic information were utilized in the production of these maps including subsurface information, USDA Natural Resources Conservation Service (NRCS) soil survey data, aerial photography, satellite imagery, and LiDAR.
 Subsurface information was mostly derived from analysis of water well cutting samples reposited at the IGS.
-Lithologic and stratigraphic information from these samples is stored in the IGS online GEOSAM database.
+Lithologic and stratigraphic information from these samples are stored in the IGS online GeoSam database.
 Where available, engineering borings from public utilities, the Iowa Department of Transportation, and monitoring well records of the USGS were used.
-A total of 405 public and private wells in GEOSAM were reviewed, and this geologic information was used for the mapping.
+A total of 1,000 public and private wells in GeoSam were reviewed, and this geologic information was used for the map.
 New geologic information was obtained from field investigations of outcrops and quarry exposures, logging of unstudied well cutting samples, and core drilling.
-The locations of data points in the IGS GEOSAM database were checked for accuracy and updated where needed.
-125 outcrops, including quarries, were visited and described.
-Cutting samples for 105 unstudied wells totaling 18,422 feet in the project area were studied and logged.
+The locations of data points in the IGS GeoSam database were checked for accuracy and updated where needed.
+More than 165 outcrops, including quarries, were visited and described.
+Cutting samples for 149 unstudied wells totaling 32,949 feet in the project area were studied and logged.
 Bedrock mappers also used the digital soil surveys to help delineate areas of shallow rock outcrop prior to field reconnaissance.

-Quaternary mappers used available NRCS digitized soils data to assist mappers in delineating areas with loess cover, thin or no loess cover, bedrock outcrops, and extent of alluvium.
+Quaternary mappers used available NRCS digitized soils data to assist with delineating areas with loess cover, thin or no loess cover, most recent till sheet (Des Moines Lobe) materials, shallow bedrock, and extent of alluvium.
 Quaternary geologists worked with a contract driller to drill deeper cores to sample the unconsolidated material package at selected locations across the study area.
-A total of 28 holes (greater than 800 total feet) were drilled using a mix of solid-stem flight auger and continuous core methods.
-To date, 99 samples have been submitted to the Quaternary Materials Lab at the University of Iowa's Earth and Environmental Sciences Department for grain-size analysis.
-Results are expected in October, 2014.
-Project geologists combined information from many different sources, including water well logs, shallow landscape/sediment package drilling, deeper (to bedrock) drilling, digital elevation models, field mapping, data from soil surveys, and morphological characteristics viewed on aerial imagery to delineate surficial geologic mapping units at 1:24,000 scale.
+A total of 36 holes (975 total feet) were drilled using a mix of solid-stem flight auger and continuous core methods.
+To date, 186 samples have been submitted to the Quaternary Materials Lab at the University of Iowa's Earth and Environmental Sciences Department for grain-size analysis.
+Results are expected in August, 2015.
+Project geologists combined information from many different sources, including water well logs, shallow landscape/sediment package drilling, deeper (to bedrock) drilling, digital elevation models, field mapping, data from soil surveys, and morphological characteristics viewed on aerial imagery to delineate surficial geologic mapping units at 1:100,000 scale for Cerro Gordo County and 1:24,000 scale for the New Haven Quadrangle in Mitchell County.

 The IGS mappers used ArcGIS and on-screen digitizing techniques developed during previous STATEMAP projects.
-All maps will be stored and available as shapefiles in the Iowa Department of Natural Resources NRGIS library and as pdfs on the IGS Publications website.
+All maps will be stored and available as shapefiles in the Iowa Department of Natural Resources NRGIS library and as pdf files on the IGS Publications website.